Medical education in France: Externship

 The three following years constitute the “externat”.
 This term of everyday usage (which is a survival of the old contest of the externat removed following the demonstrations of 1968) does not officially exist.
 The official texts and the internal texts of the CHU and the universities speak about “hospital students”, because the students are remunerated by the hospital complex to which the university is attached.
 They are paid under limited time contract, attached to a social security office.

 The student, under the responsibility for an intern (nonofficial) or of a senior (senior registrar or hospital practitioner), learn how to recognize the various signs of a disease.
 The student at this stage does not have therapeutic responsibility, nor the right to prescribe.
-The student is however responsible for his acts (civil responsibility, which requires the subscription of a suitable insurance).
+The student is however responsible for their acts (civil responsibility, which requires the subscription of a suitable insurance).

 The externat generally consists of four training courses per year, three months in each specialty service, chosen by grids at the beginning of each year or quarter, either by classification with the merit, or by alphabetical classification.
 The training courses consist of five mornings per week in the services.
 Certain training courses are obligatory from the statutory texts (pediatrics, obstetric gynaecology surgery, internal medicine and emergency medicine.), and can then integrate theoretical teaching (the student is present at the hospital all the day).
 Conversely, certain services do not have the external ones, that depends on the agreements made with the university.